EvanDBush/soccer_rivalry_project/README.md

             `season_standings_df = pd.DataFrame(empty_list)`

     4. Make 2 basic plots with matplotlib.

+        - Bar plots in explore.ipynb compare overall records for the two teams
+        - Head-to-head records also plotted.

     5. Write markdown cells in Jupyter explaining your thought process and code.

+        - See markdown cells in explore.ipynb for explainations.